Everton Luiz

-Everton Luiz Guimarães Bilher (born 24 May 1988), commonly known as Everton Luiz, is a Brazilian professional footballer who plays as a defensive midfielder for Belgian club Beveren.
+Everton Luiz Guimarães Bilher (born 24 May 1988), commonly known as Everton Luiz, is a Brazilian professional footballer who plays as a defensive midfielder.
 He is primarily recognized for his aggressive and hard-tackling style of play.

 After starting out in his homeland, mainly playing in the lower leagues, Everton Luiz moved to Europe in 2013.
 He went on to play for Swiss clubs Lugano and St. Gallen, before transferring to Serbian club Partizan in early 2016.
 In his first full season with the Crno-beli, Everton Luiz collected the double.

 In early 2018, Everton Luiz moved to Italy to join Serie A club SPAL.
 He was sent out on loan to Major League Soccer team Real Salt Lake a year later, before signing a permanent deal with them ahead of the 2020 season.

 Career

 Early years

 Born in Porto Alegre, Everton Luiz started out at his home state club Brasil de Farroupilha.
 He subsequently went to Caxias do Sul, before switching to Náutico.
 In 2007, Everton Luiz signed with Ponte Preta, eventually finishing his formation in the club's youth setup.
 He made his senior debut for the club in the Campeonato Paulista, before signing with Palmeiras in April 2009, on a four-year deal.
 In February 2010, Everton Luiz was loaned to Marília, representing the club in the second level of the São Paulo state league.
 He also played for Marília in the Campeonato Brasileiro Série C, making seven appearances and scoring once.

 In 2011, after playing for Palmeiras' B team, Everton Luiz had a brief spell with Bragantino, but failed to make any appearances.
 He eventually signed with CRB in early 2012.
 Immediately upon arrival, Everton Luiz became one of the club's key players, helping CRB win the Campeonato Alagoano.
 He was also named in the competition's team of the year.
 In June 2012, Everton Luiz joined Mexican club San Luis.
 He made 10 appearances in the Torneo Apertura, before leaving the club.
 In January 2013, Everton Luiz was loaned to Criciúma.
 He subsequently returned to CRB in March 2013.
 After returning from loan, Everton Luiz helped his team win another Alagoas state league title, being named in the competition's best eleven for the second year in a row.